annasapsfordfrancis/PrincessTowerEscapeGame/Readme.md

 * Pause button -- pauses the game, which opens the pause menu.
 From here the player can resume the game, return to the start menu or quit the game.

 * Action Bar -- tracks items in player's inventory.
 Buttons can be clicked to use each item.
+Tooltips giving more information appear over each ability on mouse hover.

-* Messages -- message boxes are displayed at the beginning of each level.
-When the player loses and when the player wins the game.
+* Messages -- message boxes are displayed at the beginning of each level, when the player loses and when the player wins the game.

 * PlayerSpawnPoint -- the location where the player is spawned.